pwr-Solaar/Solaar/docs/rules.md

 layout: page
 ---

+Note that rule processing is only available when running under X11.

 Logitech devices that use HID++ version 2.0 or greater produce feature-based notifications that Solaar can process using a simple rule language.
 For example, using rules Solaar can emulate an `XF86_MonBrightnessDown` key tap